kongzyeons/My_Profile/README.md

 ## Internship experience 🏥
-Due to the epidemic of COVID-19, I need an internship with a teacher.
+😭😭😭Due to the epidemic of COVID-19, I need an internship with a teacher.😭😭😭
 - Optic-Disc and Cup Segmentation

 - Have practiced problem solving skills